 The research findings were released at a workshop in early in 2018 and are discussed in several publications such as working papers and policy briefs.

-A PII Seminar series was launched to showcase UCT’s PII-related research and also to provide a platform for researchers across a range of disciplines to engage on common topics, and provide multi-faceted input on the same social problem.
-Below follows brief introductions to the university’s research units that are actively engaged in PI-related research.
+A PII seminar series have been hosted since 2014 to showcase UCT’s PII-related research and also to provide a platform for researchers from different disciplines to engage on common topics, and provide multi-faceted and meaningful discussions and critical debate about how academics at UCT engage with issues of poverty and inequality through their research and curricula.
+Below are brief introductions to the university’s research units that have been actively engaged in poverty and inequality related research.

 - African Centre for Cities